 They say knowledge is power, and that’s definitely accurate when discussing your air conditioner.
-While complicated repairs are best left to specialists, it’s helpful to have a basic understanding of your air conditioner and how to solve common AC issues.
+While complex repairs are best left to experts, it’s helpful to have a rudimentary understanding of your air conditioner and how to solve everyday AC issues.

-Understanding how your AC works and the typical problems it faces will allow you to handle simple problems without needing to call an HVAC specialist every time.
-This not only saves you cash on minor service calls, but understanding when to contact a professional can help prevent small issues from escalating into major repairs.
+Understanding how your AC works and the typical problems it faces can empower you to fix easy problems without needing to call an HVAC specialist every time.
+This not only saves you money on minor service calls, but knowing when to call a professional can help prevent small issues from escalating into major repairs.

-Your Air conditioner is a fundamental part of your home comfort.
-Because of that, you should always err on the side of caution and call a NATE-certified technician for air conditioning repair in Branchville if you're uncertain about any aspect of your air conditioning system’s operation or maintenance.
+Your AC is an essential component of your home comfort.
+Because of that, you should always err on the side of caution and call a NATE-certified professional for air conditioning repair in Branchville if you're unsure about any aspect of your air conditioning system’s operation or maintenance.

-Here are several typical questions people ask our experts about their air conditioners:
+Here are several common questions people ask our experts about their air conditioners:

 1. How Do I Clean an Air Conditioner?

-Cleaning an air conditioning system is a smart way to make sure it runs efficiently, and potentially could extend the life of your unit.
+Cleaning an air conditioning system is a smart way to make sure it runs efficiently, and possibly could extend the life of your unit.

-The most effective thing you can do on your own is to replace the air filter in your air conditioner.
-The filter traps dust, pollen, pet hair and other debris, and removes those impurities from the air circulating in your home.
-If your AC filter becomes clogged, the air conditioner has to work harder than it should in order to pull air through the filter.
-A clean filter catches the airborne debris while still allowing air to flow freely through the system.
+The most effective action you can take on your own is to replace the air filter in your air conditioner.
+The filter traps dust, pollen, pet hair and other debris, and removes those particulates from the air circulating throughout your home.
+If your AC filter becomes clogged, the air conditioner has to work harder than it really should in order to move air through the filter.
+A clean filter traps the airborne debris while still enabling air to flow easily through the system.

-Replacement filters can be purchased at most popular home improvement stores, hardware stores or can be purchased from your local HVAC professional.
-A good way to make sure you get the proper filter is to look at your old one before you head out for the store, taking care to write down the size of the filter.
-If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are wanting to buy something similar.
+Replacement filters can be purchased at most popular home improvement stores, hardware stores or can be bought from your local HVAC expert.
+A good way to make sure you get the right filter is to look at your old one before you leave for the store, taking care to write down the size of the filter.
+If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are hoping to buy something similar.

-For thorough service of your air conditioner, contact the skilled professionals like the crew at Willco Air Conditioning, Refrigeration & Heating Inc. to do routine maintenance on your AC.
-They’ll inspect your system, clean or lubricate parts that need cleaning and look for worn-out parts and potential problems.
+For thorough service of your air conditioner, contact the seasoned professionals like the crew at Willco Air Conditioning, Refrigeration & Heating Inc. to do regular maintenance on your unit.
+They’ll look over your system, clean or lubricate parts that require attention and look for worn-out parts and potential problems.

 2. How Do I Clean Air Conditioner Coils?

-In addition to making sure your indoor air conditioner equipment is operating efficiently, it’s important to tend to your outdoor unit.
-Cleaning the coils on the outside unit of your cooling system is a quick way to boost its efficiency and can extend the life of your entire system.
+In addition to making certain that your indoor air conditioner equipment is functioning efficiently, it’s important to tend to your outdoor unit.
+Cleaning the coils on the outdoor unit of your air conditioner is an easy way to increase its efficiency and can extend the life of your entire system.

-The coils, which are attached to extensions called fins, are used to release heat from the refrigerant into the outside air.
-This brings down the temperature of the refrigerant, which then goes back in your home so it can soak up more heat from the air within your home.
-Cleaning the fins and the coils will help them release heat more easily.
+The coils, which have extensions called fins, are used to release heat from the refrigerant into the outside air.
+This cools the refrigerant, which then goes back inside your home so it can absorb more heat from the air within your home.
+Cleansing the fins and the coils can help them release heat more effectively.

 To clean your air conditioner’s fins and coil:

-1) First, turn off power to the outdoor unit.
-It’s best to flip the power switch off, as opposed to turning the thermostat off.
+1) First, shut off power to the outdoor unit.
+It’s best to disconnect it completely from power, instead of turning the thermostat off.

-2) Remove the top of the outdoor AC so you can reach the insides of the unit.
-Then, taking care not to strain any cords or attachments, safely set the top to the side.
+2) Take off the top of the outdoor AC so you can access the inside of the unit.
+Then, being cautious not to stress any cords or attachments, safely move the top to the side.

-3) Put a cleaning solution on the fins, first at the top and moving down.
-Commercial coil cleaners are sold and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are applied with your garden hose.
+3) Apply a cleaning solution on the fins, starting at the top and then working your way down.
+Commercial coil cleaners are on the market and commonly found in both the canned aerosol spray from as well as products foaming solutions that are applied with your garden hose.

 4) Follow directions on the product to apply.
-For most products, it's recommended that you spray the product on, let the cleaner soak in for a small period of time to dissolve the grime and then carefully spray it off with a garden hose.
-Be cautious not to spray very hard, because that could ruin the coils or fins!
+For most brands, it's recommended that you spray the product on, let the cleaner soak in for a small period of time to loosen the grime and then gently spray it off with a garden hose.
+Be careful not to spray too hard, because that could ruin the coils or fins!

 5) Secure the top back on the unit and then wait for the coils and fins to dry before turning it back on.

-The life span of an air conditioner changes depending on the type of unit, its quality, how often it's maintained and how frequently it's used.
-That said, pros say you should start looking into air conditioner replacement after about 12-15 years.
+The life span of an air conditioner can vary based on the type of unit, its quality, how often it's maintained and how frequently it's used.
+That said, experts say you should start thinking about air conditioner replacement after about 12-15 years.

-One of the best ways to get maximum value from your system is through regularly scheduled conditioner maintenance.
-Tuneups from Willco Air Conditioning, Refrigeration & Heating Inc. consists of cleaning and inspecting the machinery, as well as replacing the filter and repairing any worn-out or broken parts.
-To keep your unit operating as long as it can, reach out to us today to schedule air conditioning maintenance in Branchville.
+One of the best ways to make the most of your air conditioner is through regular conditioner maintenance.
+Tuneups from Willco Air Conditioning, Refrigeration & Heating Inc. features cleaning and inspecting the machinery, as well as putting in a new filter and mending any worn-out or broken parts.
+To keep your unit operating a long time, call us today to schedule air conditioning maintenance in Branchville.

-Picking out the correct sized air conditioner for your home is critical for maintaining comfort and efficiency.
-Here are some points to consider when deciding what size air conditioner you need for your home:
+Choosing the right size of air conditioner for your home is vital for keeping comfort and efficiency.
+Here are some factors to think about when deciding what size air conditioner is right for your home:

-- Square footage: The total area of the space you have to cool is one of the most important factors.
-Larger spaces demand more cooling power.
+- Square footage: The total area of the space you want to cool is one of the key factors.
+More expansive spaces necessitate more cooling power.

-- Home insulation: Well-insulated homes hold cool air better, which can minimize your cooling needs.
+- Home insulation: Well-insulated homes retain cool air better, which can decrease your cooling needs.

-- Climate: If you are living in a hotter climate, you'll want a more powerful air conditioner compared to a homeowner living in a cooler place.
+- Climate: If you reside in a hotter climate, you'll need a more powerful air conditioner compared to a homeowner living in a cooler climate.

-- Number of windows: Windows frequently let in heat, especially when they're south-facing or not well-insulated.
+- Number of windows: Windows frequently let in heat, in particular when they're south-facing or not well-insulated.

-- Number of people: More people in the house produce additional body heat, which may influence your cooling needs.
+- Number of residents: More people in the house produce greater body heat, which could impact your cooling needs.

-- Existing HVAC system: The size and capability of your current system can provide a jumping off point for determining what you need.
+- Present HVAC system: The size and effectiveness of your current system can provide a place to start for deciding what you need.

-Given that the size of your air conditioner is so critical to your home’s comfort, you will probably want a professional opinion.
-At Willco Air Conditioning, Refrigeration & Heating Inc., we take the time to thoroughly understand your family’s lifestyle, comfort needs and the many other considerations such as your home’s design and size.
-This attention to detail and focus on customer service is why Willco Air Conditioning, Refrigeration & Heating Inc. is known for exceptional air conditioning installation in Branchville.
+Because the size of your air conditioner is so critical to your home’s comfort, you will probably want a professional opinion.
+At Willco Air Conditioning, Refrigeration & Heating Inc., we take the time to fully understand your family’s lifestyle, comfort needs and the many other variables such as your home’s design and size.
+This attention to detail and focus on customer service is why Willco Air Conditioning, Refrigeration & Heating Inc. is known for superb air conditioning installation in Branchville.

 5. How Much Does an Air Conditioner Cost?

-While prices vary depending on the kind of the unit and your home’s unique requirements, a new air conditioner generally costs between $5,000 and $12,500 to purchase and install.
-The good thing is that new air conditioners are developed to be extremely efficient, so they do more with less power when compared to older units.
+While prices vary depending on the size of the unit and your home’s unique needs, a new AC generally costs between $5,000 and $12,500 to purchase and install.
+The good news is that new air conditioners are developed to be exceedingly efficient, so they do more with less power when compared to older units.

-The cost of an air conditioner is influenced by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs along with federal regulations that necessitate changes to the design.
+The price tag of an air conditioner is impacted by several factors during the manufacturing process, such as the cost and availability of raw materials, manufacturing and labor costs as well as federal regulations that require modifications to the design.

-Realize these are average costs and prices can differ.
-It's always smart to get several quotes from reliable HVAC companies before making a decision.
-If you’re interested in air conditioning replacement in Branchville, reach out to Willco Air Conditioning, Refrigeration & Heating Inc..
-We will provide you with a free estimate, make sure you understand the process and help connect you with available rebates or discounts.
+Realize these are average costs and prices can vary.
+It's always helpful to get several quotes from trustworthy HVAC companies before making a decision.
+If you’re contemplating air conditioning replacement in Branchville, reach out to Willco Air Conditioning, Refrigeration & Heating Inc..
+We can provide you with a free estimate, make sure you understand the process and help connect you with available rebates or discounts.

-An air conditioner freezing up can be brought on by a number of factors, all of which boil down to the system's inability to efficiently transfer heat.
-If your air conditioner is suffering from issues causing it to freeze up, it is most likely time for air conditioning repair.
+Air conditioning freezing up can be due to a variety of factors, all of which boil down to the system's inability to efficiently transfer heat.
+If your unit is having issues causing it to freeze up, it is more than likely time for air conditioning repair.

-Here are some typical causes of AC freezing up:
+Here are some typical reasons for AC freezing up:

-- Inadequate airflow: If the air isn't flowing easily through your AC system, it can't sufficiently absorb heat.
-This could be due to a clogged air filter, blocked return air ducts or a failing fan.
+- Poor airflow: If the air isn't flowing easily through your AC system, it can't properly absorb heat.
+This could be due to a clogged air filter, obstructed return air ducts or a failing fan.

-- Low refrigerant levels: If your air conditioner is getting low on refrigerant, it can get too cold and freeze up.
-This is usually a consequence of leaks in the refrigerant lines.
+- Low refrigerant levels: If your air conditioner is starting to get low on refrigerant, it may grow too cold and freeze up.
+This is frequently because of leaks in the refrigerant lines.

-- Frigid outdoor temperatures: Using an air conditioner when it's too cold outside can cause the system to freeze.
-Many units aren't designed to perform in temperatures below 60 degrees Fahrenheit (15 degrees Celsius).
+- Very Chilly outdoor temperatures: Running an air conditioner when it's too cold outside can cause the system to freeze.
+Most units aren't designed to operate in temperatures of less than 60 degrees Fahrenheit (15 degrees Celsius).

-- Mechanical failures: Broken thermostats, damaged blower motors and trouble with the relay or control board can all contribute to an AC unit freezing up.
+- Mechanical failures: Malfunctioning thermostats, damaged blower motors and issues with the relay or control board can all contribute to an AC unit freezing up.

-Willco Air Conditioning, Refrigeration & Heating Inc. is the Trusted Source for Air Conditioning Service in Branchville.
+Willco Air Conditioning, Refrigeration & Heating Inc. is your Trusted Source for Air Conditioning Service in Branchville.

-At Willco Air Conditioning, Refrigeration & Heating Inc., we will make your home a comfortable and enjoyable place.
-Our skilled professionals are up-to-date on the latest industry training and trends, and are experienced on a wide variety of systems.
-That’s why community members make us their first call for air conditioning repair in Branchville and the surrounding towns.
+At Willco Air Conditioning, Refrigeration & Heating Inc., we are focusing on making your home a comfortable and enjoyable place.
+Our experienced specialists are up-to-date on the latest industry training and trends, and are knowledgeable on a wide variety of systems.
+That’s why community members make us their first call for air conditioning repair in Branchville and neighboring cities.

-If you’re planning to upgrade or its time for a new unit, we’ve got you covered there too, with our first-class air conditioning installation in Branchville.
+If you’re looking to upgrade or its time for a replacement, we’ve got you covered there too, with our top-notch air conditioning installation in Branchville.
 No matter what, we can help you solve your cooling issues!

 Phone Willco Air Conditioning, Refrigeration & Heating Inc. today at 862-345-6896 to schedule an appointment or no-cost estimate!